GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 The "n+1" query problem just doesn't happen, by design.

-You can use persisted queries to expose predefined data, and completely disable the GraphQL single endpoint, for better security.
+When using persisted queries to expose predefined data, you can completely disable the GraphQL single endpoint, so that it is not accessible even to authenticated users.

 You can provide multiple custom endpoints, each of them customized for your customers or applications, protecting them via a password.
 And you can add custom categories to them, and give them a hierarchy (such as /graphql/customers/some-customer and /graphql/customers/another-customer).